StrykerDG/StrykerDG.FarmForge/StrykerDG.FarmForge.Documentation/docs/farmforge/features.md

 ---

 ## Current
-- Crop Management - Keep track of what and where you plant, what stage of growth a crop is in, and when you harvested.
-Find your average time to harvest and yields
-- Inventory Management - Manage what product and inventory you have on hand.
+- User, Location, and Crop Management
-- Support for SQLite and SQL databases
+- Suport for SQLite and SQL

 ## Planned
 - IoT integration